cman81/pokemon-pack-maker/KANBAN.md

 - drag and drop cards!

 ## Doing
-- when a player discards all cards from a pokemon stack, reset status, i.e.: damage, conditions
 - when a player discards all cards from a pokemon stack, collapse the container

 ## Done